 Residency classification for tuition purposes is governed by state law (Title 23, Article 7, C.R.S.
 1973).
 The College is required to apply the rules set forth in the law and does not have the authority to make exceptions unless specifically permitted by law.

 You are initially classified as a resident (in-state) or non-resident (out-of-state) based on the information provided on your admissions application.
 Once the non-resident status is determined, it will not change without appropriate proof from the student.
-In addition, the admissions application is only valid for one year if the student is not registered for classes so tuition classification may be reviewed for all New and Returning students.
+In addition, the admissions application is only valid for one year.
+If the student is not registered for classes, tuition classification may be reviewed for all New and Returning students.

 If you are classified as a non-resident and believe you qualify for in-state tuition, please request a correction by completing the Correction For Initial Tuition Classification Form.
 The deadline for the Correction For Initial Tuition Classification Form is the Census Date (see dates listed below) for the semester you are seeking in-state tuition.
 No Exceptions.